"Really good school and friendly environment."

 The support our parents give with reading is greatly valued and we know they enjoy reading to their child as well as hearing their child make large gains in their reading progress.

 You can also visit the Oxford Owl website where you can read many e-books linked to our school phonics scheme for free.
 The e-books can be shared at home and read independently or there is also an audio option to read along with them.
 This provides an exciting new opportunity to make reading more accessible and fun.
 The children will each have their own login to access new areas to help their learning.

 The Pleasure of Reading

-A fantastic way of supporting your child's literacy skills is by reading a vast range of different types of books.
+A fantastic way of supporting your child is by reading a vast range of different types of books.
 Books inspire and stimulate a child's imagination and can also help with their understanding of punctuation and word types.

 Spend time enjoying stories and facts but also recap on their reading.
 Can they retell or summarise the story plot or facts?
 What might happen next?
 Why has the character behaved in a specific way?
 Can they find clues in the text and the picture?
 Perhaps talk about any new words- what do they mean?
 Can they put them in a sentence?

 All year groups will be looking at a few fairy tales.
 It would be lovely if the children could read more of these at home so they become familiar with the repeating patterns and phrases.

 The Frog Prince

 Goldilocks and the Three Bears